FantomCode25/Minions/README.md

 ## Step 4: Speech recognition

-Model training using a RAVDESS dataset.
+Takes in your message, analyses stress levels using librosa and sends out a responce

 ## Enabling audio recording and sending to the backend